About Counselling

 Q: How do I know if you’re the right therapist for me?

-Q: Will counselling make me dependent on therapy?
+Q: Will therapy make me dependent?

 Q: Will you give me advice or tell me what to do?